Skip to main content

 I started a "Build Log" series for Sydium.
 Same format every week: what I built, what broke, what I learned.
 Engagement grew every single week because people started following the story, not just individual posts.

 The magic is in the recurring structure.
 Followers start expecting your content at a certain time.
-Some even comment "been waiting for this" - that's when you know the series is working.
-Took me about six weeks to get the first comment like that.
+When someone comments "been waiting for this," that's when you know the series is working.
+It usually takes a while, so don't expect it in the first couple of weeks.

 10. Use "Us vs. Them" Framing (Carefully)